-Standardised case definitions to evaluate adverse events following immunisations (AEFI) during pregnancy are essential for a globally harmonised approach to the monitoring of vaccine safety, both for vaccines progressing through clinical trials and those implemented in routine care(10, 11).
-During the current COVID-19 pandemic, there is a pressing need for rapid upscaled implementation of SARS-CoV-2 vaccine trials and safety assessment studies in pregnant women.
+Standardised case definitions to evaluate adverse events following immunizations (AEFI) during pregnancy are essential for a globally harmonised approach to the monitoring of vaccine safety, both for vaccines progressing through clinical trials and those implemented in routine care(10, 11).
+During the current COVID-19 pandemic, there is a pressing need for rapid up-scaled implementation of SARS-CoV-2 vaccine trials and safety assessment studies in pregnant women.
 This will require global collaboration, data pooling and sharing, as well as high-quality comparable data on AEFIs to ensure protection of pregnant women and their infants in a compressed time frame.

 Standardised case definitions allow for comparability of data across studies and countries.
 Improved recording and detection of AEFI during pregnancy globally will increase vaccine confidence.
 The Global Alignment of Immunization safety Assessment in pregnancy (GAIA) project developed 25 case definitions for assessing AEFIs during pregnancy using the Brighton Collaboration template and levels of diagnostic certainty(10, 12-22).
-The GAIA project was designed in response to the WHO call for global efforts to monitor the safety of vaccines in pregnancy for use in both high and low-resource settings, in line with the WHO Global Vaccine Safety Blueprint(23).
+The GAIA project was designed in response to the WHO call for global efforts to monitor the safety of vaccines in pregnancy for use in both high and low-resource settings, in line with the WHO Global Vaccine Safety Blueprint 1.0(23).